-Join us in front of the grandstand at 4pm as we begin to wrap up the 85th BC Highland Games in Highland style with the day's winners and performers who will be on hand for a grand finale that showcases the best pipers, drummers, dancers and performers from the Games.
+Join us in front of the grandstand at 4:30pm as we begin to wrap up the 86th BC Highland Games & Scottish Festival in Highland style.
+The RCMP E. Division Pipe Band will again lead off the Grand Finale, which will also include the best pipers, drummers, dancers and performers from the Games.
+We will also have special guests on hand for the full kilt raffle and the 50/50 draw.
 The grand finale concludes with the thundering sound of the massed pipe bands.

 As the Finale concludes, follow the bands and performers to the beer garden for the “après-Games” Ceilidh with Bob Collins and all the performers, volunteers, pipers, drummers and more.